SKnoedler/Portfolio/Knowledge Collection/DataUnderstandig.md

 - Min-max transformation (often called normalization: data is scaled to a fixed range - usually 0 to 1)

 ### 2.5 Sampling
-- Sampling when obtaining or analyzing the entire set of data of interest is too expensive or time consuming
-- The sample is representative, meaning it has approx. the same property as the orginial data set
+Sampling when obtaining or analyzing the entire set of data of interest is too expensive or time consuming The sample is representative, meaning it has approx. the same property as the orginial data set

 --> Therefore, the analysis results on the sample data may be reliably generalized to the entire data set

-#### Convenience sampling:
-- Sample students to represent all students from a university
+- Convenience sampling: Sample students to represent all students from a university
-#### Random Sampling:
-- Randomly sample students around campus
+- Random Sampling: Randomly sample students around campus
-#### Stratified sampling:
-- Sample equal number of students from each school
+- #Stratified sampling:# Sample equal number of students from each school
-#### Systematic sampling
-- E.g. sort students’ SUID numbers in increasing order, pick the 1st, 11th, 21st, 31st, …, students until 300 students are sampled.
+- Systematic sampling: E.g. sort students’ SUID numbers in increasing order, pick the 1st, 11th, 21st, 31st, …, students until 300 students are sampled.